Individual Retirement Account (IRA) vs 401(k)

 Account access: Individual investors can open an IRA account by signing up for an account online.
 Only employers can open a 401(k) account for an employee as part of a workplace benefit.
 Since 401(k) accounts are a workplace benefit, many companies contribute to their employee’s accounts.
 IRAs don’t allow for employer contributions, meaning that the investor must make all IRA contributions directly.

-Liquidity needs: Some 401(k) plans can provide loans, whereas the capital is paid back into your 401(k) at a certain interest rate.
+Liquidity needs: Some 401(k) plans can provide loans, where the capital is paid back into your 401(k) at a certain interest rate.
 IRAs do not offer loans; however, both types of accounts allow certain withdrawal exceptions to access funds without a 10% penalty.

 Key Considerations for Contributing to IRAs and 401(k)

+Whether your employer has a program to match 401(k) contributions would likely impact your strategy.
 If your employer matches your 401(k) contribution, it’s common for investors to first contribute up to their employer’s matching limit before maxing out their IRA.
 If any money is left over to invest, many investors return to their 401(k) until it’s maxed out.

 However, if your employer does not match your 401(k) contribution, investors may max out their IRA before contributing to their 401(k).